 Place and duration of study: Field study was carried out at the Instructional Farm of Uttar Banga Krishi Viswavidyalaya (UBKV), Pundibari, Coochbehar for consecutive two seasons viz.
 Kharif rice (2022) and Boro rice (2023).

-Methodology: Collection of predators and parasitoids was started at 15 days after transplanting and continued at regular intervals until crop maturity.
-At each designated 1 m² sampling site, 20 sweeps were conducted per sampling session to standardize collection effort and ensure consistency.
-The collected natural enemies from the samples were categorized and classified based on their taxonomic orders.
+Methodology: The predators and parasitoids were collected by 20 sweeps per 1 m² per sampling site.
+Sampling began at 15 days after transplanting and continued at regular intervals until crop maturity.
+The the collected specimens were categorized and classified based on their taxonomic orders.

 Results: Study revealed a diverse range of natural enemy fauna with a record of thirteen predatory and parasitic insect species belonging to seven families and three orders.
 Correlation coefficient (r) between the weekly captured predator/ parasitoids and the weather parameters were calculated.
-The population build-up Micraspis sp was correlated negatively and significantly with minimum temperature (r = -0.775) during kharif and was positively and significantly correlated with GDD (r = 0.573) during both kharif and rabi season.
+The population build-up Micraspis sp. was correlated negatively and significantly with minimum temperature (r = -0.775) during kharif and was positively and significantly correlated with GDD (r = 0.573) during both kharif and rabi season.
 Population of cardiochilinae wasp has shown a significant and positive correlation with maximum (r = 0.625) and minimum relative humidity (r = 0.622) during kharif season.
 Different diversity indices for kharif and rabi such as Shannon-Wiener index (2.32,2.174), Simpson’s index (0.892,0.866), Pielou’s index (0.932,0.875) and Margalef index (1.992,1.967) revealed moderately rich biodiversity of natural enemies in the rice ecosystem.

-Conclusion: The experiment has revealed a remarkable level of richness and diversity of natural enemies in rice ecosystem.
+Conclusion: The rice ecosystem has a remarkable level of richness and diversity of natural enemies.
 The predators and parasitoids recorded during the experiment are well known for their multifaceted valuable role in maintaining ecological equilibrium by regulating pest population.

 Key words: Natural enemy, Rice ecosystem, Predators, Parasitoids, Terai region, Diversity